 The EXEED Grant application process is structured into two stages.
 Please read the EXEED Grant Guidelines for full information on the application process.

 Stage 1: Project Selection and Approval

 At this stage, we qualify whether projects are appropriate for EXEED Certified.
 We offer the grant on a first come first serve basis.
 Work is funded that can be completed in the year you apply.
-A final grant offer will not be made at Stage 1.

 At this stage, you must: